dkarthe/webjeda-blog/_posts/2016-01-25-an-easy-way-to-edit-posts-in-jekyll.md

 <img alt="Creating pages in Jekyll" title="Make a new html page in Jekyll" itemprop="thumbnailUrl" src="/images/how-to-edit-add-posts-in-jekyll.jpg">
 <a rel="nofollow" target="_blank" href="http://www.freepik.com/free-vector/office-banners_800177.htm">Design by Freepik</a>

 In my initial days of blogging with Jekyll, I used to edit posts directly inside Github repository.
-All the posts will be iside ```_posts``` folder.
+All the posts will be inside ```_posts``` folder.
 Editing was easy since it was markdown.
 But the real struggle was to insert images.
 If the image source is a URL then it was easy but if the image is in my local computer folder then there was no way uploading it.
 I did not know [how to sync files and folders with Github](http://blog.webjeda.com/how-to-sync-files-folders-with-github){:rel='dofollow'}{:target="_blank"}.

 ## Unable to upload images to Github!
-As I was unable to upload images to Github I used to upload images to my google drive, then get the URL of the image and put that as a source in the blog.
+As I was unable to upload images to Github I used to upload images to my Google drive, then get the URL of the image and put that as a source in the blog.
 One of those examples here
 [Image from google](https://lh3.googleusercontent.com/-j3S-KX7DwQ0/VDi4p2xTzVI/AAAAAAAAAGo/_PP4-udRS4c/s550-no/moto-hint-story-pairit-us.jpg){:rel='nofollow'}{:target="_blank"}.
 There is another way to do this by creating issue in Github where you can drag and drop an image, get the URL and use it as source.
 But I doubt its reliability.